muratk3n/thirdwave/en/2019/03/wirespipes.md

 like, put that on a car?".
 I guarantee it, the sophistication behind that choice is nothing more than this.

-But when you run the numbers this the choice becomes clear.
-From energy density during transport, to storage "molecules" come out on top.
+But when you run the numbers the pipe advantage becomes clear.
+From energy density during transport, to storage to consumption, "molecules" come out on top everytime.